 So louvres must keep rain and sand out but at the same time these should not mean too much resistance to air flow.
-Of course there are standardised ways to measure, test and calculate louvre performance as described in BS EN 13030 (for pressure loss and simulated rain) and in BS EN 13181 (for pressure loss and simulated sand).
+Of course standardised ways exist to measure, test and calculate louvre performance.
+BS EN 13030 (for pressure loss and rain) and BS EN 13181 (for pressure loss and sand) set these.
 But what if the HVAC engineer has a louvre design that combines an aesthetic and a performance louvre into a non-standard setup?

 Do not go for the looks only

 This is why Conttego UK, a professional supplier of architectural facade systems got in touch with us.
-They wanted to know how big the pressure loss of an aesthetic and a performance louvre placed behind each other would be.
+They wanted to know how big the pressure loss of an aesthetic and a performance louvre would be if placed behind each other.

 The aesthetic louvre was not previously tested, no information was available about its pressure loss figures.
-However, the supplier of the performance louvre was known and we could find its data sheet showing the most important parameters.
-The pictures below demonstrate the standardised 1m x 1m test louvre assemblies in their designed orientation.
+However, we knew the performance louvre supplier and we could find its data sheet showing the most important parameters.
+Figures below demonstrate the standardised 1m x 1m test louvre assemblies in their designed orientation.

 When a louvre is tested in real-life, the test piece must comply with the rig’s own features.
 Louvres must have a frame so that the test assembly can be mounted on the rig.
 We did not need such intricacies.
 We could use the whole 1m x 1m standard cross section for the louvre blades if we wanted to.

-It is called performance because its job is to let as much air in as possible while keeping some of the rain out.
-Conttego was interested in pressure loss only, water protection performance was not part of this project.
+We call it performance because it lets as much air in as possible while keeping some of the rain out.
+The client was interested in pressure loss only, water protection performance was not part of this project.

-The simulations were made the exact same way as a real-life test would be carried out.
+Our team made the simulations the exact same way as a real-life test would go.

-The 1m x 1m test geometries were placed in the 3D CAD model of the test rig and loaded up into the CFD simulation tool.
-We applied the same boundary conditions as a real-life test would have used.
-We simulated entry and discharge conditions, simulated each louvre layer separately and behind each other to have the full scope of results.
+We placed the 1m x 1m test pieces in the 3D CAD model of the test rig and loaded up into the CFD simulation tool.
+Then applied the same boundary conditions as a real-life test would have used.
+We simulated entry and discharge conditions.
+Also simulated each louvre layer separately and behind each other to have the full scope of results.

 For the entry condition, the performance louvre had a Ce=0.457 pressure coefficient catalogue value.
-Based on simulation data, our setup resulted in a Ce=0.43 pressure coefficient for the entry case, which gives us 94% accuracy.
+According to louvre performance simulation data, our setup resulted in a Ce=0.43 pressure coefficient for the entry case, which gives us 94% accuracy.
 Not bad at all.

-Apart from the entry and discharge coefficients, it was a matter of minutes to calculate K-factors and to visualise pressure loss dependency on flow rate.
+Apart from the entry and discharge coefficients, it was a matter of minutes to get K-factors and to visualise pressure loss dependency on flow rate.

 These curves show that the entry setup has higher pressure loss than discharge one.
-The bigger air velocity is, the bigger the difference between the two setups will be.
-For this project it was a challenge because behind one section of the facade there was an air inlet, in need of loads of fresh air.
+The bigger air spped is, the bigger the difference between the two setups will be.
+It was a challenge because behind one section of the facade was an air inlet, in need of loads of fresh air.

-Having all the performance characteristics of this non-standard louvre setup within a day, HVAC engineers can decide how to handle the situation if the original louvre system geometry did not bring in good enough results.
+We presented all performance data of this non-standard louvre setup within a day.
+As a result HVAC engineers could decide how to handle the situation if the louvre system did not bring in good results.

 Dr Robert Dul